nelusnegur/kinglet/README.md

 # kinglet

-This is an in progress tiny operating system for `Raspberry Pi Zero 2 W` (ARMv8-A 64 bit architecture).
+This is an in progress tiny operating system for ARMv8.2-A 64 bit architecture.